 INFRACTION CONSEQUENCE Unexcused Late to Class Every two lates to class will result in an after-school detention.
-Chronic lateness will result in: Unexcused Absence from Class (class cut or leaving class without permission) After-school detention In-school suspension Parent Conference PINS Complaint/Petition may be filed.
+Chronic lateness will result in: In-school suspension Saturday detention Out-of-school suspension Unexcused Absence from Class (class cut or leaving class without permission) After-school detention In-school suspension Parent Conference PINS Complaint/Petition may be filed.
 3. Unexcused late to school Every three lates to school will result in detention.
-Chronic lateness will result in: Parent contact In-school Suspension In-school Suspension & Saturday Detention PINS Complaint/Petition may be filed Truancy/Unexcused Absence from School May result in: Parent Conference or In-School Suspension PINS Complaint/Petition may be filed 5.
+Chronic lateness will result in: Parent contact In-school Suspension In-school Suspension & Saturday Detention PINS Complaint/Petition may be filed 4.
+Truancy/Unexcused Absence from School May result in: Parent Conference or In-School Suspension PINS Complaint/Petition may be filed 5.
 Leaving school grounds without permission Parent conference In-school suspension Out-of-school suspension PINS Complaint/Petition may be filed 6.
 Failure to report to after school or Saturday detention Parent contact Double after-school detentions In-school suspension the following day Assignment to additional Saturday detention External suspension 7.
-Inappropriate language/behavior • Disruptive behavior • Disrespect for authority • Insubordination (refusal, etc.) • Inappropriate physical contact (i.e. horseplay) Depending on seriousness and frequency of offense, consequences will include: • Parent Conference • Saturday and/or after school detention • In-School Suspension • Out-of-School Suspension Unauthorized use of electronic devices (cell phones, I-pods, MP3 players, headphones, etc.) First Offense: staff member will confiscate the electronic device until the end of the day.
+Inappropriate language/behavior Depending on seriousness and frequency of offense, consequences will include: • Parent Conference • Saturday and/or after school detention • In-School Suspension • Out-of-School Suspension Possession and/or use of electronic devices (cell phones, I-Pods, headphones, etc.) to include videotaping, photographing recording and/or distributing in any way.
+First Offense: staff member will confiscate the electronic device until the end of the day.
 Second Offense: the electronic device will be returned to parent/guardian only.
 Third Offense: 2-3 days of after school detention at the Administrator's discretion.
-9. Wearing of hats, hoods, bandanas, coats, backpacks, inappropriate dress (low-hanging pants, overly revealing clothing - such as mid-drift showing, etc.) during the school day.
+9. Violations of the dress code including, but not limited to wearing of hats, hoods, bandanas, coats, backpacks, inappropriate dress (low-hanging pants, overly revealing clothing - such as mid-drift showing, etc.) during the school day.
 First Offense: student will be asked to remove/replace article of clothing and place in locker.
 Refusal may result in In-School Suspension and/or Parent Conference.
 Second Offense: Saturday and/or after school detention.
 Third Offense: In-School Suspension.
 Repeated offenses will result in administrative conference and Out-of-School Suspension.